microsoft/font-tools/EgyptianOpenType/eot.md

     </figcaption>
 </figure>

 To support doubled cartouches, both double and outer cartouche bases are needed.
+The outer cartouche bases are used for the quadrats between the ends of the outer quadrat and the ends of the inner quadrat.
+Only the section that contains the inner quadrat takes the double enclosure lines.
+The names are prefixed "QO" for the outer quadrat bases and "QD" for the doubled quadrat bases.
+Names take the digit for their respective widths:

 <figure>
     <img src="png/eot_doc.png" width= 600 alt="Doubled bases">